Developer Workflow

 Validate hub table results and reiterate on rule creation as needed

-With the source hub table recalculated to include all rule logic, developers can now validate the source hub table data is what it needs to be.
-Developers utilize standard configuration nomenclature when querying the data as every source has both a hub table and a view that are visible in Databricks.
+With the source hub table recalculated to include all rule logic, you can now validate the source hub table data is what it needs to be.
+You utilize standard configuration nomenclature when querying the data as every source has both a hub table and a view that are visible in Databricks.

 Publish Data to Output Systems